Waverly Station Renewal, United Kingdom

 Design and construction

-The original North Bridge station which opened in 1847 and later joined with Canal Street and Glasgow stations to create Waverly Station was designed by Blyth and Cunningham.
+The original North Bridge station which opened in 1847 and later joined with Canal Street and Glasgow stations to create Waverley Station was designed by Blyth and Cunningham.
 It then had a transverse ridge and furrow roof of 300ft x 1,100ft.

 The 2008 infrastructure upgrade included construction of two new longer platforms, track remodelling and a new bay platform at Haymarket Station for additional train services.
 New signals were installed to accommodate four additional trains to pass through the station every hour.
 Platform 5 was reintroduced and extra platform space was created for long commuter trains.